yohasebe/ruby-spacy/README.md

 | ✅ | Syntactic dependency visualization                 |
 | ✅ | Access to pre-trained word vectors                 |

+Current Version: `0.1.5.4`

+- Addressed installation issues in some environments

 ## Installation of prerequisites

 **IMPORTANT**: Make sure that the `enable-shared` option is enabled in your Python installation.
 You can use [pyenv](https://github.com/pyenv/pyenv) to install any version of Python you like.
 Install Python 3.10.6, for instance, using pyenv with `enable-shared` as follows: